Rescue Logo Design Explained

 When you are designing search and rescue logos, you want to keep the look simple and clean.
 Anything overly complex and colorful will look unnecessarily decorative.
 Stick to one or two colors and opt for those regularly associated with rescue teams.

 Red and blue are the most common choices for a rescue team logo.
-Red is associated with strength, courage, and survival, and it’s seen often in fire logo design.
+Red is associated with strength, courage, and survival, and it’s seen often in fire department logos.
 Blue is perceived as an intellectual hue, invoking a sense of trust, efficiency, and duty.
 This color is a prominent choice for police logos.
 Pair them with a simple clean background in white.
 White is associated with sterility and cleanliness.

 You can choose either serif or sans serif typography for this type of logo with equal success.
 While a neat sans serif provides a feeling of stability, a traditional serif offers a sense of respectability.
 Both will probably work for your purposes with this type of logo.
 If you already have certain typography in use on emergency response vehicles or building signage, choose something similar, if not identical.
 This will make your first responder logo more recognizable.